 Live Well Arizona Incubator

-For 2018-2019, the Live Well Arizona Incubator selected five motivated teams that have identified a geographically-based health issue that lends itself to a multi-sector solution.
-These teams are matched with a coach to guide them through the collaboration process and prepare the team to expand its work.
+A variety of teams who identified a geographically-based health issue that strive to achieve a multi-sector solution across the state were selected to participate in the Live Well Arizona Incubator.
+These teams were matched with a coach who guided them through the collaboration process and prepared the team to expand its work.

 Coffee Pot Farms – Teesto Chapter on the Navajo Nation

 Ya’at’eeh, Coffee Pot Farms intends to promote holistic wellness through workshops, fresh and affordable produce production and a sustainable community-supported agriculture (CSA) program.
 Residents will increase their capacity to grow and enjoy nutrient-dense foods that are currently lacking in Teesto.
 Through its success, Coffee Pot Farms will be making the healthy choice the easy choice.